1001 Friday Nights of Storytelling

 Would you like to join our email list?
 We'll use it only to send you official email from 1001 Friday Nights of Storytelling, and we won't share the list with anyone else.
 Just click the mailbox picture to the left, which will open a pop-up sign-up form.

-This web site is maintained by Howard Kaplan on behalf of the Coordinating Committee (Pat Bisset, Karen Blair, Susan Boucaud, Natasha Charles, Anna‑Lynn Filice, Carol McGirr, and Bruce Stodart).
+This web site is maintained by Howard Kaplan on behalf of the Coordinating Committee (Pat Bisset, Karen Blair, Susan Boucaud, Anna‑Lynn Filice, Howard Kaplan, Carol Ribner and Bruce Stodart).

 There are two ways to contact us by email.